Shopify wins, but Big Cartel still has its perks

 Big Cartel vs Shopify – Sales Features: The Verdict

 Shopify wins for sales features!
-It’s a much more powerful and scalable builder than Big Cartel.
+It’s a much more powerful and scalable builder than Big Cartel, which scored 2.9 out of 5 in our tests compared to Shopify’s impressive 4.7.
 It does more for you, which gives you more time to run your business.
 Big Cartel’s basic features mean it can’t compete with this more developed builder.

 Looks aren’t everything.
 But when you’re selling your carefully chosen, lovingly uploaded, and perfectly priced products, looks can’t hurt.
 So which is better for making your products shine?
 Shopify or Big Cartel?